-In his free time, Jeff walks his dogs Carl and Paisley or sits on the deck with his partner Terry.
-When he's not doing that he reads middle grade novels and his new addiction is nonfiction.
+In his free time, Jeff walks his dogs, Carl and Paisley, or sits on the deck with his partner, Terry.
+When he's not doing that, he meditates or reads—his latest addiction is nonfiction.

 If you’d like to book Jeff for your school or district’s next PD, email email@example.com to consult with our PD Specialist or click the blue “Book This Author” icon.

 - Patterns of Power: Inviting Young Writers into the Conventions of Language (Grades 1-5)

 - 10 Things Every Writer Needs to Know (Grades 3-9)

 - Everyday Editing: Finding Power in Process (Grades 4-8)

 - Mechanically Inclined: Teaching Grammar and Editing in Context (Grades 4-8)

 - Revision Decisions: Talking Through Sentences and Beyond (Grades 6-8)